 Illinois workers' comp benefits include reasonable medical care required to cure or relieve the impact of the injury, temporary total or partial disability disability benefits, vocational rehabilitation, permanent partial or total disability benefits, and death benefits.
 Workers' comp benefits are not taxable.

-Temporary disability benefits are paid at 66 2/3% of your average weekly wage, up to state maximums.
+Temporary disability benefits are paid at 66 2/3% of your average weekly wage, up to a maximum set by the state.
+As of January 15, 2017, the maximum benefit is $1,435.17 per week.
+(The cap is updated every six months; you can find a list of the maximums at the website of the Illinois Workers’ Compensation Commission.)
 Temporary disability benefits are paid once three days of work are missed, unless more then 14 days of work are missed, in which case the first three days of lost wages are paid as well.

 Permanent disability is paid either by calculating 66 2/3% of the difference in wages from before and after the injury, or by looking at a “schedule of injuries,” which lists a number of weeks of payments you are entitled to.
 Or, if you are disfigured, you can obtain up to 162 weeks of benefits at 60% of average weekly wages.